CuongDuong2710/learning_build_your_own_blockchain/README.md

  2. Then current node will broadcast new transaction to all existing nodes in network
  3. All existing nodes will call `/transaction` POST to add new transation into pending transaction array
  4. All nodes have same new pending transaction datas.

+ - Aware new block is mined

+ 1. Node will create new block if it finds correct hash (proof of Work)
+ 2. Then node will request to all network nodes for receiving new block
+ 3. All existing nodes will call `/receive-new-block` to push new block into `this.chain`
+ 4. Then node winner will call `/transaction/broadcast` to broadcast for all network nodes about mining reward to nodeAddress